 Class III malocclusion is where the lower molars are far forward and don’t fit in with the corresponding upper molars.
 This problem can create a jutting jaw and jutting lower front teeth causing a cross bite of the lower and upper teeth.

 If there is a problem with your bite, it’s called malocclusion.
 This problem should be corrected as it can cause several problems including trouble eating and speaking as well as excessive wear to certain teeth.
-If you have a poor bite, come seek treatment from Reddick Orthodontics.
+If you have a poor bite, come seek treatment from Melbourne Orthodontics.